Table of Contents

 Vaginal and Rectal Gels

 Researchers are also testing a version of tenofovir gel designed for rectal use.
 This study (MTN 017) is exploring the safety and acceptance of the rectal gel in transgender women and men who have sex with men in Peru, South Africa, Thailand, and the US.
+Results are expected in early 2016.

 Scientists in the FAME-02 study found that a vaginal film containing dapivirine delivered enough drug to vaginal tissue to prevent HIV infection when tested in the laboratory.